AGProjects/python-sipsimple/sipsimple/applications/README.txt

 to.
 A SIP client typically instantiates a new pidf object for itself and for each buddy it SUBSCRIBEs to and update each object when a NOTIFY is received.
 The list of buddys is maintained using resourcelists application.

+rpid.py (RFC4480)

+This module provides an extension to PIDF (module sipsimple.applications.presdm) to support rich presence.

 policy.py (RFC4745)